 - Neglect and abandonment are the most common forms of abuse towards domestic animals in the United States.

-- Of the reported cases of dog abuse, pit bulls make up 22 percent of reports.
+- Of the reported cases of dog abuse, pit bulls make up the majority.

-- Dogs can die within fifteen minutes from heat stroke since they can only pant and sweat through their paws when it is very hot.
-Every year many dogs die due to being left in a hot car.
+- Dogs can die within 15 minutes from heat stroke since they can only pant and sweat through their paws to cool off when it is very hot.
+Many dogs die every year due to being left in hot cars.

-- When training a dog for dogfighting, the dog is often abused, starved, or worse, in order to trigger aggressiveness due to survival instincts.
+- When training a dog for dogfighting, the dog is often abused, starved, and tortured in order to trigger aggressiveness due to survival instincts.

 - Dogs that lose in a dog fight are often burned, drowned, electrocuted, or beaten to death by their owners.